 Flying Monk Noodle Bar

-The newest addition to Broughton Street is The Flying Monk Noodle Bar, and it’s a Pho lovers dream.
+The Flying Monk Noodle Bar is a Pho lovers dream.
 Though the space is small and the tables are close quarters, the atmosphere is fun and engaging, and the portions are big enough to share with a friend.
 Some of the favorites here are the shrimp lemongrass noodle bowl or Bangkok noodle curry.
 Finish up your meal with authentic Vietnamese coffee, a stronger, sweeter, iced version of what you’ll get at your local cafe.